Philosophy + Aims

 diving deep into the fundamentals of ocean physics and for creatively

-trusting and non-judgmental space.
+and non-judgmental space.

 Here is a list of past and present people I have mentored/hosted at